DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: Two Approaches to DC Matrix-Valued Functions

 Recall that the matrix-valued function $F$ is called \textit{convex} (see, e.g. \cite[Sect.~5.3.2]{BonnansShapiro} and \cite[Sect.~3.6.2]{BoydVandenberghe}), if

-Therefore it is natural to call the function $F$ DC (\textit{Difference-of-Convex}), if there exist convex functions $G, H \colon \mathbb{R}^d \to \mathbb{S}^{\ell}$ such that $F = G - H$.
+Therefore it is natural to call the function $F$ DC (\textit{Difference-of-Convex}), if there exist convex mappings $G, H \colon \mathbb{R}^d \to \mathbb{S}^{\ell}$ such that $F = G - H$.
 Any such representation of the function $F$ (or, equivalently, any such pair of functions $(G, H)$) is called a \textit{DC decomposition} of $F$.

-The definition of matrix-valued DC function given above has several disadvantages.
+The definition of matrix-valued DC mapping given above has several disadvantages.
 Firstly, the convexity of matrix-valued functions is much harder to verify than the convexity of real-valued functions.
-Many matrix-valued functions that might seem to be convex judging by the experience with the real-valued case are, in actuality, nonconvex.
+Many matrix-valued mappings that might seem to be convex judging by the experience with the real-valued case are, in actuality, nonconvex.
 In particular, the convexity of each component $F_{ij}(\cdot)$ of $F$ is not sufficient to ensure the matrix convexity of $F$.

 \begin{example} Let $d = 1$, $\ell = 2$, and $F(x) = \left( \begin{smallmatrix} 1 & x^2 \\ x^2 & 1 \end{smallmatrix} \right)$.
 Then for $x_1 = 1$ and $x_2 = -1$ one has